 Lewis is a Professor of Environmental Physiology at the University of Roehampton in London, and he runs the Roehampton University Behavioural Ecology Lab (RUBEL).
 He undertook a PhD studying the behavioural-physiology of diving ducks, followed by a post-doc on the diving of king penguins, while based at the University of Birmingham in the UK.
 He then moved to his current institution, and broadened his research remit to the comparative study of animal behaviour, physiology and energetics, studying a diverse range of model species from lobsters to humans.
 Lewis has been central to the development of the ‘accelerometry technique’ for estimating energy expenditure of animals in the field.

-Areas of expertise: Accelerometry, comparative physiology, diving, ecophysiology, energetics.
+Areas of expertise: Accelerometry, anthropology, behaviour, comparative physiology, diving, ecophysiology, energetics, metabolism.

-Sjannie is currently a researcher and group leader at the Section for Physiology and Cell Biology at the Department of Biosciences, University of Oslo (Norway).
+Sjannie is an Associate Professor at the Section for Physiology and Cell Biology at the Department of Biosciences, University of Oslo (Norway).
 She did her PhD at the Zoophysiology Section at Department of Biosciences at Aarhus University (Denmark), supervised by Assoc.
 Prof. Mark Bayley and Prof. Tobias Wang.
 Her work focused on oxygen requirement of air-breathing fish, particularly in the Mekong Delta.
 In 2012, she moved to Oslo to continue as a Postdoctoral Fellow in the lab of Prof. Göran Nilsson, working on the molecular mechanisms of anoxia tolerance in the crucian carp, and subsequently obtaining independent funding for her work.
 In addition, she has maintained her interest in the physiology of air-breathing fish, and been actively involved in research and debates concerning the effect of climate change on the physiology of fish.

 Areas of expertise: Comparative physiology, ecophysiology, oxygen transport, hypoxia, hypercapnia.